Saturday, January 28, 2012

 New England NAO became a Memorial Blog to the

 New England Region.
 Dedicated in loving memory of my cousin...
 Peter Christopher Rowley (1961 - 2011) formerly of Pittsfield, MA., who recognized my true purpose in-life and was taken from us so soon.
+George Joseph Trottier (1939 - 2023); my best friend and incentive to the establishment of this New England themed weather website.

 Prepared by : Daniel Viens